 Today 90 to 95% of recruiters are sourcing candidates through LinkedIn (Source: US News).
 So you need to have a strong LinkedIn profile that brands you and is complete.
 Mention a headline which helps in positioning you as an expert in your field.

-Ask for recommendations on LinkedIn from ex-bosses, your customers and teammates.
+Ask for recommendations on LinkedIn from ex-bosses, your customers, and your teammates.
 It adds to your branding.

 7] Reach Out to Employers: